rmanfred/junction/README.md

-# Love conquers anger
+# Filter of love
 ## Our filter will help to avoid hate speech in games' chats and allow users to speak the language of love.
 *We know it's not your fault, it's just life is unfair sometimes*

-**We're presenting a simple web chat implemented on Java where we have implemented our filter to reduce harassment and anger between users in a chat**
+**We're presenting a simple web chat implemented on Java where we have implemented our filter to reduce harassment and anger between users in a chat.**

 To have a better impression follow the _link_ to see how the chat works: